 PURCHASE ORDERS:

 This is a rate contract tender.
-The quantity of requirement is indicative only and the procurement may vary.The place of supply can be anywhere in the Stateof Uttar Pradesh and the same shall be indicated in the purchase order.
+The quantity of requirement is indicative only and the size of procurement may vary.
+The place of supply can be anywhere in the Stateof Uttar Pradesh and the same shall be indicated in the purchase order.

 SUPPLY CONDITIONS:

-The supplies must be completed within 60 days for Indian manufacturer and 90 days for foreign manufacturer of release of purchase order.
-For the higher quantity the time can be increased by 30 days on written request by bidder.
+The supplies must be completed within 10days for Indian manufacturer and 15days for foreign manufacturer of release of purchase order.
 Final decision will be of tender inviting authority.

 DELIVERY AND INSTALLATION